TAToolbox/python-class-helper/README.md

 **Note**: Because the dropdowns are populated from the lesson plans, there may (and should be) lessons that do not _yet_ exist in the class repo.
 If you click on those you will get an error message that let's you know that file path doesn't exist in the class repo.

 ## Using Class Helper

+Select a lesson from the lesson, day, and activity and then click the `Push Activity` button in the lower right. _WARNING_: As of 2019/09/27 this button is connected to the git commands.
+It will attempt to comment, pull, commit, and push to your selected class repository.
+To deactivate this, comment out lines 117-124 in `utils.py`.
+If you want to test functionality, replace with `print(commit_msg)` to print the _would be_ commit message.